-As the Subcommittee on Innovation, Data and Commerce Subcommittee discusses the need for a national privacy standard and the ways in which the American Data Privacy and Protection Act (ADPPA) would better protect consumers, NMHC and NAA would like to share our perspective.
-Outlined below are NMHC and NAA's priorities in this space, many of which are included as part
+As the Subcommittee discusses the need for a national privacy standard and the ways in which federal legislation, like the recently released bipartisan and bicameral American Privacy Rights Act (APRA) would better protect consumers, NMHC and NAA would like to share our perspective.
+Outlined below are NMHC and NAA's priorities in this space, many of which are included as part of ARPA.
+We believe that these priorities should serve as a starting point for any federal data privacy and security measure: